mgurley/inav/README.md

 <ol>
   <li>Find the 'datasource.properties' file in the 'psc/conf-samples' directory in the installation package.</li>
   <li>Move the 'datasource.properties' file to '$CATALINA_HOME/conf/psc'.
-If the 'psc' directory does not exist, create it and grant read permission on the file to the user which runs Tomcat on your system.</li>
+If the 'psc' directory does not exist, create it and grant read permission on it to the user which runs Tomcat on your system.</li>
   <li>In the 'datasource.properties' file, enter the proper JDBC connection values as follows:
     <table border="0" cellspacing="5" cellpadding="5">
       <tr><th>JDBC Connection Parameter</th><th>Value</th></tr>